diogogomesaraujo/frost-sig/README.md

 ### Socket

-This example shows how to use the `client` and `server` modules to create a socket for participant's to generate keys and sign transactions in a real-time CLI enviroment.
+This example shows how to use the `client` and `server` modules to create a socket for participants to generate keys and sign transactions in a real-time CLI enviroment.

 ```Rust
 use frost_sig::{client, server};